Alex-Robson/PlantPal/README.md

 # EDA and Training

-Notebook 05 primarily explores and visualizes the data imbalance in the current dataset, while notebook 06 shows examples of the data, their preprocessing/augmentation, and the resulting training.
+Notebook 05_EDA.ipynb primarily explores and visualizes the data imbalance in the current dataset, while 06_train_network.ipynb shows examples of the data, their preprocessing/augmentation, and the resulting training.

 Training was done via transfer learning with models such as Inception Resnet v2, Inception v3, ResNet50, and VGG16

 # Model evaluation

-Finally 07 compares how the different models metrics (validation accuracy and top 5 accuracy) vary throughout training, as well as exploring the confusion matrix and other useful information for model evaluation.
+Finally 07_model_evaluation.ipynb compares how the different models metrics (validation accuracy and top 5 accuracy) vary throughout training, as well as exploring the confusion matrix and other useful information for model evaluation.

 A plant app, that generates a personalised set of care instructions (and google calendar link) based on images of your house plants.